cdesyoun/pdacs_haccpy/README.md

 # PDACS HACC Data portal browser
-HACC data portal as galaxy dataresources is configured as galaxy tool.
+HACC data portal as galaxy data resource is configured as galaxy tool.
 This is an example for the interaction of Galaxy with an external data source.

 ## Galaxy configuration